13. It’s how you react to errors that is important

 What did I see …… ?

-3 errors caused by the situation, the score in the game, the players’ minds
+3. errors caused by the situation, the score in the game, the players’ mind

 Do you think that there are any other types of ‘errors’